The Compass has now become the ‘Trail Ready’ Trailhawk. Jared finds out just what it’s capable of.

 On the Road

-The Trailhawk gets the same 2.0-litre turbo diesel, but this time it’s BS-VI compliant, which is another segment first.
-Power output is rated exactly the same at 168bhp and 350Nm of torque, but this time the engine is mated to a 9-speed automatic transmission.
+The Trailhawk gets the same 2.0-litre turbo diesel, but this time it’s BS-VI compliant – another segment first.
+Power output is rated exactly the same as before, at 168bhp and 350Nm of torque, but here the engine is mated to a 9-speed automatic transmission.
 This is the same gearbox borrowed over from the Cherokee.

-While the Trailhawk still performs with great ability on road, it’s only when it goes off road that it truly shines.
-Jeep India had set up a number of obstacles and trails for us to drive on, and we were amazed by how much more capable the Trailhawk is compared to the Compass.
-When it came to the rough stuff, what really stood out was how much the suspension has improved.
-The car feels so much better now when you are driving over rocky terrain.
+While the Trailhawk still performs great on road, it’s only when it goes off-road that it truly shines.
+To test it, Jeep India set up a number of obstacles and trails for us to drive on, and we were simply amazed by how much more capable the Trailhawk is compared to the Compass.
+On the rough stuff, the feature that really stood out was its suspension – which has drastically improved as compared to before.
+The car feels so much better now when you’re driving over rocky terrain.

-Really, this car is leaps and bounds better than the Compass, when it comes to taking on serious terrain, while at the same time it drives just as well and comfortably in the city.
+This car really is leaps and bounds better than the Compass in terms of tackling serious terrain, and, at the same time, it drives just as well in the city.

 The Trailhawk is well deserving of the Trail Ready badge it carries.
 Within this segment, and in many segments above it, there are not many SUVs that can drive through such trails as easily as the Trailhawk.